zsulsw/MSASect2/README.md

 #### Second Step:
 1. Copy the following command, but don't press enter yet (Note the space at the end.):

-sudo xattr -r -d com.apple.quarantine
+console.log("sudo xattr -r -d com.apple.quarantine")

 2. Open **Finder** and navigate to the **Applications** directory.
 Find the software icon.

 3. Drag the software icon into the Terminal window.
 This will append the path to the command you pasted.
 It should look something like:

-sudo xattr -r -d com.apple.quarantine /Applications/MSASect2.app
+console.log("sudo xattr -r -d com.apple.quarantine /Applications/MSASect2.app")

 4. Press **Enter** in the Terminal window.
 5. You will be prompted for your system password.
 Enter it and press **Enter** again.